bao-doan/angular-bookshop/README.md

 work 1.0.7 - AppComponent can get User 'asynchronously' for Header/Navbar using 'EventEmitter'.
-    + (Saving codes purpose only, still need some fixing for login form) work 1.0.8 - Save codes
+    + (Saving codes purpose only, still need some fixing for login form) work 1.0.8 - Save codes work 1.0.9 - Remove GoggleMap for Angular from package.json, use iframe instead for Google Map
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.